Dearest MPTC Champion,

 - Mental Health Crisis Looms

 Finally, we continued to think about the kids’ future.
 And the vitality and health of My Place Teen Center.
 Securing general operating funds to support feeding the community through the fall/early winter as well as to ensure the Red Doors reopen in September, was tantamount.
-Thus, we ask you to please consider an unrestricted gift – your support will have far-reaching impact.
+Thus, we ask you to please consider an unrestricted gift – your support will have community-wide impact.

 Please take good care,